-Recently, I had to admit to my mum that her spring roll recipe was better than mine.
+Recently, I had to admit to my mum that her fried spring roll recipe was better than mine.
 Of course, being true to form I held out as long as possible.
-But when it came down to it, her spring rolls simply tasted better than mine.
+But when it came down to it, hers simply tasted better.
 My pride and sense of self worth took a massive nose dive and for days afterwards, I had this recurring nightmare of her laughing at me.
 But only through failure can we improve and much like a phoenix rising from the ashes, I manage to get my sh!t together and redo this post with you guessed it…. my mum’s recipe!

 My Tips for Success